Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Missed root canals: The anatomy of a root canal system varies from patient to patient.
 Modern diagnostic methods make it unlikely, but it is possible to miss a root canal during treatment, especially in molars.

-• Tooth fracture: Teeth that have lost too much of their structure as a result of a root canal infection are more prone to fracture.
+• Tooth fracture: Teeth that have lost a significant portion of their structure due to root canal infection are more prone to fracture.

-• Discolouration: Some teeth can change colour over time after a root canal procedure.
+• Discolouration: Some teeth may change colour over time after a root canal procedure.
 This can be treated with internal bleaching.

 If complications are not severe, a root canal treatment can often be repeated.
 However, if the infection cannot be eliminated, a root end surgery (apicoectomy) may be performed.
 The endodontist will remove the root tips to eliminate the sources of infection and preserve the tooth.